JGET

 Jakes shitty spelling corrector

 But that's not ideal - hitting the wrong key is pretty common.
-It would be great if it could find "minecraft:iron_ingot" even if the query was "mniecraft:irn_ingot" or "igut.
+It would be great if it could find "minecraft:iron_ingot" even if the query was "mniecraft:irn_ingot" or even just "igut".

 Peter Norvig's wonderful article on spelling correctors is a great introduction on how spelling correction works at a basic level.
-My approach is going to differ slightly, but the broad strokes will be the same.
+In fact, if all you care about is how to build spelling correctors, you probably don't even need to read this article at all.
+Peter's is much better and, my approach is going to differ only slightly.

 Selection mechanism and Candidate generation